Business (Double Award)

 WHAT IS BTEC BUSINESS?

-This exciting and practical two-year course is an ideal choice for students with entrepreneurial ambitions.
-The course covers many areas of business including marketing, recruitment, retailing, human resources, communication and employment law.
-BTEC Business will ensure you are employment ready and able to showcase your skills and aptitudes to potential employers whilst developing into resilient, determined and capable individuals with an entrepreneurial spirit.
+Business covers many areas including marketing, recruitment, retailing, human resources, communication and employment law.
+It ensures you are employment ready and able to showcase your skills and aptitudes to potential employers whilst developing into resilient, determined and capable individuals with an entrepreneurial spirit.

 WHY STUDY THIS COURSE?